justinmahar/react-html-props/README.md

 ## Overview

-This package includes convenient [TypeScript](https://www.typescriptlang.org/) type definitions for all HTML element React props.
+This package includes convenient [TypeScript](https://www.typescriptlang.org/) type definitions for all React HTML props.

 For example, this allows you to use the type `DivProps` instead of: